pyeventsourcing/eventsourcing/README.md

         raise NotImplementedError(type(event))
 ```

-Now we can create a new entity, update its property 'foo', and discard the entity.
+We can now create a new entity, update its property 'foo', and discard the entity.

 Let's firstly subscribe to the events that will be published, so we can see what's happening.